dalenewman/Transformalize/README.md

 Here is the process for adding an entity:

-1. Identify or add a version field to the source records if possible
+1. Identify or add a version field to the source records if possible (optional)
 1. Add the entity in the `<entities/>` section.
 1. Run `tfl` in `check` mode to get the field definitions.
 1. Add the fields to your new entity (in the arrangement)
-1. Set the version attribute on the entity
+1. Set the version attribute on the entity (optional)
 1. Relate the new entity to the first entity

 Follow the first 5 steps to add *Orders* to the arrangement.
 When finished,